 Members

-Michinori Kohara Tsubasa Munakata Yasuyuki Miyazaki Daisuke Yamane Takayuki Hishiki Kenzaburo Yamaji Naoki Yamamoto Chun-Chieh Lin Takahiro Ohtsuki Keisuke Munekata Yuko Tokunaga Takahiro Sanada Tomoko Honda
+Michinori Kohara Tsubasa Munakata Yasuyuki Miyazaki Daisuke Yamane Kenzaburo Yamaji Naoki Yamamoto Takahiro Ohtsuki Yuko Tokunaga Takahiro Sanada Tomoko Honda

 Viral Infectious Diseases

 Department of Genome Medicine

-Fujii K et al. (2013) "Transgenic mouse model for the study of enterovirus 71 neuropathogenesis."
+Kobayashi K, et al. (2018) "Amino Acid Variation at VP1-145 of Enterovirus 71 Determines Attachment Receptor Usage and Neurovirulence in Human Scavenger Receptor B2 Transgenic Mice."
+J. Virol., 92:(15) e00681-18 Fujii K, et al. (2018) "VP1 Amino Acid Residue 145 of Enterovirus 71 Is a Key Residue for Its Receptor Attachment and Resistance to Neutralizing Antibody during Cynomolgus Monkey Infection."
+J. Virol., 92:(15)e00682-18 Fujii K, et al. (2013) "Transgenic mouse model for the study of enterovirus 71 neuropathogenesis."
 Proc.
 Natl.
 Acad.
 Sci.
-USA, 110, 14753-14758.
-Yamayoshi S et al. (2013) "Functional Comparison of SCARB2 and PSGL1 as Receptors for Enterovirus 71."
-J. Vi-rol., 87, 3335-3347.
-Yamayoshi S et al. (2012) "Human SCARB2-dependent Infection by Coxsackievirus A7, A14, A16 and Enterovirus 71."
-J. Virol., 86, 5686-5696.
-Abe Y et al. (2012) "The Toll-like receptor 3-mediated antiviral response is important for protection against poliovirus infection in poliovirus receptor transgenic mice."
-J. Virol., 86, 185-194.
-Yamayoshi S, Koike S (2011) "Identification of the Human SCARB2 Region That Is Important for Enterovirus 71 Binding and Infection."
-J. Virol., 85, 4937-4936.
-Yamayoshi S, et al. (2009) "Scavenger receptor B2 is a cellular receptor for enterovirus 71."
-Nature Medicine 15, 789-801.
-Project Leader Satoshi Koike Neurovirology Project Protecting the Central Nervous System from Infectious Diseases "The development of vaccines and antiviral drugs, and the use of experimental models for the evaluation of these agents are important for controlling viral infections.
-We study the basic principles of neurotropic enterovirus infection to develop new technologies to control infectious diseases."
-Enterovirus 71 (EV71) belongs to human enterovirus species A of the genus Enterovirus within the Picornaviridae family, and it is known to be one of the causative agents of hand-foot-and-mouth disease (HFMD).
+USA., 110: 14753-14758 Yamayoshi S, et al. (2013) "Functional Comparison of SCARB2 and PSGL1 as Receptors for Enterovirus 71."
+J. Virol., 87:3335-3347 Yamayoshi S, et al. (2012) "Human SCARB2-dependent Infection by Coxsackievirus A7, A14, A16 and Enterovirus 71."
+J. Virol., 86:5686-5696 Abe Y, et al. (2012) "The Toll-like receptor 3-mediated antiviral response is important for protection against poliovirus infection in poliovirus receptor transgenic mice."
+J. Virol., 86:185-194 Yamayoshi S, Koike S. (2011) "Identification of the Human SCARB2 Region That Is Important for Enterovirus 71 Binding and Infection."
+J. Virol., 85: (10) 4937-4936 Yamayoshi S, et al. (2009) "Scavenger receptor B2 is a cellular receptor for enterovirus 71."
+Nature Medicine 15:789-801 Protect the Central Nervous System from infectious Diseases Project Leader Satoshi Koike Neurovirology Project "The development of vaccine and anti-viral drugs and that of experimental models for the evaluation of these agents are important for controlling emerging and re-emerging viral infections.
+We will study the basic principles of neurotropic enterovirus infection and provide knowledge and technologies to control infectious diseases."
+Enterovirus 71 (EV71) is a human enterovirus species A of the genus Enterovirus within the Picornaviridae family, and it is known to be one of the causative agents of hand-foot-and-mouth disease (HFMD).
 HFMD is considered to be a mild and self-limiting disease in general.
 However, in some infants and young children, HFMD caused predominantly by EV71 can be complicated by neurological manifestations.
 Thus, EV71 infection is a serious public health concern.
 Unfortunately, there is still very little information concerning EV71 pathogenesis, and vaccines or anti-EV71 drugs have yet to be developed.
+Members Kyosuke Kobayashi